hypo69/hypo/docs/gemini/set 0/en/explainer/src/endpoints/README.RU.md

     end
 ```

-This diagram illustrates the relationship where `src.endpoints` is a central module acting as an intermediary between various consumer applications (represented by `consumerapp`) and external APIs (`PrestaShop API`, etc.).
+This diagram illuStartes the relationship where `src.endpoints` is a central module acting as an intermediary between various consumer applications (represented by `consumerapp`) and external APIs (`PrestaShop API`, etc.).

 ## <explanation>